 Driving through the whole Pres.
 Ramon Magsaysay Avenue at the University of the Philippines (U.P.)
 Diliman campus is an eclectic experience, from contemporary architecture to low single story barracks-like buildings, from edifices for education to residence halls, and from lots of overgrown vegetation to a beautiful garden of native trees.
-The road was named after the seventh President of the Republic of the Philippines, Ramon del Fierro Magsaysay, Sr. (1907-1957), a populist statesman who died tragically in a plane crash.
+Originally called Broadway Road, the street was renamed after the seventh President of the Republic of the Philippines, Ramon del Fierro Magsaysay, Sr. (1907-1957), a populist statesman who died tragically in a plane crash.
 Magsaysay Avenue is a 1.6 kilometer stretch from Katipunan Avenue, in the east, to Commonwealth Avenue in the west.

 Starting at the corner of Katipunan Avenue, there is the Asian Center Complex, which was constructed between 2008 and 2001.
 Established in 1955 as the Institute of Asian Studies, the Asian Center was moved from one location to another, until its recent transfer to its new and permanent home.
 One of the major structures of the complex is the GT-Toyota Asian Center Auditorium.

 Next to the Asian Center and at the corner of E. Ma.
 Guerrero Street is the Romulo Hall, which is home to the Institute of Islamic Studies, which was established in 1979.
 Named after the journalist, soldier, politician, and National Artist for Literature, Carlos Peña Rómulo (1899-1985), the building was designed by another National Artist, Arch.
 Juan Nakpil, who completed the structure in 1972.